-With respect to the Buy-in Payment, the Company paid \$1,000,000 on signing of the Agreement and provided the Port with irrevocable guarantees of equivalent value in the form of a deed of hypothec regarding its mining rights, title and interest over Moire Lake and Don Lake.
-As at March 31, 2013, the Company has paid \$6,000,000 and the Company committed to pay the remaining amount of \$19,581,000 in instalments on May 1, 2013, June 1, 2013 and July 1, 2013.
-The Company has not made the instalments due on May 1, 2013 and June 1, 2013.
+With respect to the Buy-in Payment, the Company paid \$1,000,000 on signing of the Agreement and provided the Port with irrevocable guarantees of equivalent value secured by a deed of hypothec regarding its mining rights, title and interest over its Moire Lake and Don Lake properties.
+As at March 31, 2013, the Company had paid \$6,000,000 and the Company committed to pay the remaining \$19,581,000 in instalments on May 1, 2013, June 1, 2013 and July 1, 2013.
+The Company did not make the instalments due on May 1, 2013 and June 1, 2013.

-On June 28, 2013, the Company provided notice to the Port terminating the Agreement and requested the repayment of the long-term advance of \$6,000,000.
+On June 28, 2013, the Company provided notice to the Port terminating the Agreement and requested the repayment of the long-term advances totalling \$6,000,000 paid by the Company prior to that time.

-After conducting detailed feasibility study work on a Quebec private railway project and extensive discussions with the CN during the 2011-2012 period, the Company had previously agreed to support the CN North Shore Railway proposal and signed CN's collaborative framework agreement (see above).
-After the CN announcement in February 2013 that it was suspending the feasibility study for the construction of the proposed new multi-user railway and terminal handling facility the CN North Shore Railway was no longer the Company's leading rail transportation strategy and the Company reactivated its alternative Quebec railway strategy.
+After conducting detailed feasibility study work on a Quebec private railway project and extensive discussions with the CN during the 2011-2012 period, the Company had agreed in August 2012 to support the CN North Shore Railway proposal and signed CN's collaborative framework agreement (see above).
+After the CN announcement in February 2013 that it was suspending the feasibility study for the construction of the proposed new multi-user railway and terminal handling facility the suspended CN North Shore Railway proposal was no longer the Company's leading rail transportation strategy and the Company reactivated its alternative Quebec railway strategy.
 The Company commenced discussions with various potential private and public partners to develop a multi-user railway collaborative framework for the construction, financing and operation of the railway.
 The Company has been working diligently over the past few months and felt it could reach an alternative rail transportation solution prior to the July 1, 2013 payment date stipulated in the Agreement.
-Unfortunately, the multi-user railway collaborative framework process had not reached a critical point in terms of both public and private support and the Company's best interest to terminate the Agreement.
+Unfortunately, the multi-user railway collaborative framework process had not reached a critical point in terms of both public and private support and the Company determined that it was in the Company's best interest to terminate the